Joshhaws/no-more-jacob-smith-api/README.md

-# FastAPI CRUD Boilerplate
+# Strava Segment Tracker API

-A basic FastAPI application with CRUD endpoints for managing items.
+A FastAPI backend for tracking and managing Strava running segments with personal statistics, crown information, and dynamic data fetching from Strava.

 ## Setup